One click to show your love

 So yeah, it feels a little lonely sometimes, but we don't mind, as long as you bring cookies!

 Music craftsmanship 101

-Record the instruments
+Record the vocals and the instruments

 Process the digital sounds